 - If you using the medical version of Dragon and looking for the convenience of a hand-held microphone with programmable buttons?
-Get the Nuance PowerMic III. - A less expensive but equally good hand-held USB mic that require a bit more work in programming the buttons, but which work with ALL versions of Dragon (not just the medical versions) is the Philips SpeechMic Premium - If you are using a non-medical (Home or Premium), or professional version of Dragon preceding Dragon Pro 15 you can use the PowerMic III described above if you combine it with Octopus USB controller.
-Otherwise consider the use of the Philips SpeechMic Premium (wired with USB interface).
-Professional versions of Dragon (version 15 and beyond) will work with the PowerMic III and allow button programming directly from your Dragon program.
+Get the Nuance PowerMic III - Less expensive but equally good hand-held USB mics that require a bit more work in programming the buttons but which work with ALL versions of Dragon (not just he medical versions) are the Philips SpeechMike Premium and the Grundiag.org/Philips-speechMike-Premium and <a href="https://grundiag - If you are using a non-medical version of Dragon, you can use the PowerMic II described above if you combine it with Octopus USB controller.
+Otherwise consider the use of Philips SpeechMike Premium (wired with USB interface) or the Grundig SonicMic3